 Each denture type has benefits and will be better fitted for specific situations over others.
 Let us look at each type of denture, what situation they would be best for, and their benefits.

 If you find yourself in a scenario where you are looking to replace an entire arch of teeth, you will likely be choosing full dentures.
 The full denture appliance for the top and bottom differ slightly in shape and appearance.

 When replacing your upper arch, the denture that will be crafted for you will feature a complete set of artificial teeth that sit firmly on top of a flesh-colored acrylic base that will cover the mouth’s gums and roof.
 This will allow the denture to rest firmly along the roof of your mouth.
 The denture created for your bottom arch is similar but will be crafted in a shape similar to a horseshoe.
 This is done because it cannot cover your tongue.

-If you are missing just a few teeth, partial dentures are made available to fill the gap.
+If you are missing more than one tooth but not a full arch, partial dentures are made available to replace the gap created by your missing teeth.
 The American Dental Association states that there are several ways by which a partial denture is held in place.
-The most conventional and widely-used method uses metal clasps that grip the natural teeth on either side of the gap.
+Conventionally, a partial denture uses metal clasps which grip the natural teeth on either side of the gap.
 Another option by which the partial denture adheres to the adjacent natural teeth is using a less noticeable precision attachment.

-Dr. Gloria Serrano and the friendly team at South Knox Dental would love to welcome you into their office to discuss denture options with you.
+The friendly dental professionals at South Knox Dental would love to welcome you into their office to discuss denture options with you.
 Whether you are looking to replace a few missing teeth or an entire arch, South Knox Dental will be able to help you through their range of available denture options.
 The practice is at 6555 Chapman Highway in Knoxville, Tennessee, and can be reached via phone at (865) 302-3848.
-Please call and schedule an appointment with Dr. Serrano so you can start the journey toward a complete and natural-looking smile!
+Please call and schedule an appointment with our team so you can start the journey toward a complete and natural-looking smile!